 - why ISU is a good choice for you

-When entering your transcripts in CSDCAS, you can select ‘in-progress’ or ‘planned’ for those pre-requisites that have not yet been completed, are in-progress, and/or those that you plan on taking.
+- When entering your transcripts in CSDCAS, you can select ‘in-progress’ or ‘planned’ for those pre-requisites that have not yet been completed, are in-progress, and/or those that you plan on taking.
 Also, in the ‘Program Materials/Questions’ section, there is a place for you to list those same pre-requisites.

-- You must complete the majority of the required pre-requisite coursework by the spring/summer prior to the start of the master’s program.
+- You must complete the majority of the required pre-requisite coursework by the spring/summer prior to the start of the Master’s program.
 Our program begins approximately the 3rd full week in August.

 - You may be able to incorporate one, possibly 2 missing pre-requisite courses into the Master’s program, depending on the pre-requisite(s) that you are missing.
-It may extend the length of the Master’s program.
+It may also extend the length of the Master’s program.
 If you are admitted to our program and are notified of missing pre-requisites, it is highly recommended you take them the summer prior to beginning our SLP Master’s program.

-CSD 4417 is only offered at ISU.
-You will take CSD 5517 the first spring semester of the master’s program.
+- CSD 4417 is only offered at ISU.
+You will take CSD 5517 the first spring semester of the Master’s program.

 - The Graduate School uses your most recent 60 credit hours of coursework, as does CSDCAS.
 We also carefully consider your CSD coursework and undergrad GPA.

-- GRE scores should be submitted by January 15 but may arrive as late as February 15.
-If GRE scores arrive after February 15, your application will not be considered.
+- GRE scores should be submitted by January 15th but may arrive as late as February 15th.
+If GRE scores arrive after February 15th, your application will not be considered.